 Tips for theatre lovers visiting New York City.

 We are a family of theatre geeks so it’s hardly surprising that New York City is one of our favourite cities to visit!
-We recently returned from our tenth trip to New York and, like most of our visits, this recent one revolved around Broadway.
+We recently returned from our twelfth trip to New York and, like most of our visits, this recent one revolved around Broadway.
 These are a few of the activities that we recommend for theatre lovers visiting New York City – including Broadway theatre and much more.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then Gone with the Family will receive a small commission at no additional cost to you.